 Figure 4.
 Major table schemas in IndexedHBase.

-Inverted index normally contains two types of information about terms' appearances in documents: frequencies and positions.
+Inverted indices normally contain two types of information about terms' appearances in documents: their frequencies and positions.
 Correspondingly, we design two table schemas to store them in IndexedHBase, as illustrated by the second and third schema in Figure 4.
 Term values are used as row keys in both schemas, so each row contains inverted index information for one unique term.
 The CW09FreqTable contains one column family named "frequencies".
 Under this column family, each row has a different number of columns.
 Each column records one document containing the corresponding term as specified by the row key: the column name is the document ID, and the cell value is the frequency of that term in that document.
 The CW09PosVecTable also contains only one column family, named "positions".
 The columns for each row in this table are similar to CW09FreqTable; the only difference is that the cell values are vectors that record terms' positions in documents, instead of frequencies.

 Using these tables to store index data brings the following advantages to IndexedHBase: